Philidor Docs

 Governance measures the depositor's reaction window: if protocol parameters change adversely, how much time exists to exit?

-Scoring Bands
+Scoring Ladder

 ConfigurationScore